Tyler Boyd Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Season Stats

-- So far this season, 18.8% of the 384 passes thrown by his team have gone Boyd's way.

-- With six targets in the red zone this season, Boyd has been on the receiving end of 15.8% of his team's 38 red zone pass attempts.
+- Boyd has seen the ball thrown his way six times in the red zone this season, 15.8% of his team's 38 red zone pass attempts.

-- The Bengals, who rank 10th in the NFL in points scored, have attempted a pass 54.1% of the time while opting for the ground attack 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the 49ers.